For orders and questions:

 Of course like any other product we sell it's covered by our unconditional warranty where we pay return shipping for any reason on any return (US only - some restrictions apply).

-Click here for more information and to order.
+Click here for more information about the vise and to order.

 09/23/2009 Michael Fross